-- 1. Development must be well-designed, locally distinctive to Whaley Bridge and sustainable, meeting the following requirements of this policy in a way that is proportionate to the nature and scale of the development. - 2.
-Development must complement the townscape character and topography of the site and context and wider Whaley Bridge area in terms of scale, height, massing, roofscape, set-back from the road, spacing of properties, and the pattern of front and rear gardens. - 3.
-Development should enhance the architectural diversity of the area, avoiding excessive uniformity. - 4.
-Schemes should incorporate high quality and well-functioning green infrastructure and public realm as an integral part of the design and layout. - 5.
-The layout of development must prioritise pedestrian and cycle convenience, permeability, and safety, including by providing connections to surrounding paths. - 6.
+- Development should be well-designed, locally distinctive to Whaley Bridge and sustainable, meeting the following requirements of this policy where they are appropriate and necessary and in a way that is proportionate to the nature and scale of the development. - a.
+Development should complement the townscape character and topography of the site and context and wider Whaley Bridge area in terms of scale, height, massing, roofscape, set-back from the road, spacing of properties, and the pattern of front and rear gardens. - b.
+Development should seek to enhance the architectural diversity of the area, avoiding excessive uniformity. - c.
+Schemes should incorporate high quality and well-functioning green infrastructure and public realm appropriate to the scale of development as an integral part of the design and layout. - d.
+The layout of development should prioritise pedestrian and cycle convenience, permeability, and safety, including by providing connections to surrounding paths. - e.
 The design and layout of development should present active frontages to streets and spaces, to provide natural surveillance.
-Development that presents extensive blank elevations or enclosures to streets and spaces will not be supported. - 7.
-The use of local, recycled or low-embodied-energy materials will be supported. - 8.
-Innovative and creative design solutions for new-build or extensions are encouraged, especially where they incorporate superior environmental performance.
-This includes new build or extensions in the conservation area or affecting listed buildings, where the requirements of WB-H1 are met. - 9.
-Development must include positive design features to reduce carbon impact.
+Development that presents extensive blank elevations or enclosures to streets and spaces will not be supported. - f.
+The use of local, recycled or low-embodied-energy materials will be supported. - g.
+Design solutions will not be prevented purely because they are innovative or creative. - h.
+Development proposals that include positive design features to reduce carbon impact will be supported.